GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 #### Product Development Process

 What type of **development process** does your company follow?
 Waterfall, Agile, combination?
 What level of localization integration exists?
 We’ll assume that you’re already dealing with Internationalization, per the earlier paragraph.
-So depending on what kind of localization technologies you have (see the chapter “Technology Strategy” for detailed information), you may find existing direct integrations with repositories and the integration pipeline.
+So depending on what kind of localization technologies you have (see the chapter [“Technology Strategy”](#chapter-5-technology-strategy) for detailed information), you may find existing direct integrations with repositories and the integration pipeline.

 If you are in a software company and your company is doing CICD (Continuous Integration Continuous Deployment), you definitely want to incorporate planning for those integrations into your department strategy.
-If they are already in place—ideal.
+If they are already in place, that is ideal.
 But even if your company is not using a CICD approach, the best relationship with Development requires the maximum automation possible, providing you with a clear objective.

 What about **Quality Assurance?** QA covers multiple areas in Localization, but primarily functional testing in this context and includes Internationalization testing.
 Does the QA function in your Development team use automated tests?
 And do those tests work for all languages?
 If not, add this topic to your Internationalization ToDo list.